Bac Ninh FC: Stadium

 While competing in the Second Division, Bắc Ninh's home ground was Từ Sơn City Stadium in Đồng Kỵ ward, Từ Sơn.
 The stadium has a capacity of approximately 5,000 spectators.

-After promoting to the 2025–26 V.League 2, Bắc Ninh moved to Việt Yên Stadium.
-Inaugurated in late 2024, Viet Yen Stadium is a modern sports facility covering an area of over 8,000m².
+After promoting to the 2025–26 V.League 2, Bắc Ninh moved to the Việt Yên Stadium.
+Inaugurated in late 2024, the stadium is a modern sports facility covering an area of over 8,000m².
 The first phase of the stadium has a capacity of 7,500 seats, with a future expansion planned to accommodate 22,000 spectators.
-It is equipped with modern infrastructure and is undergoing final upgrades to fully meet the professional competition standards of V.League 2.
+Following the team's promotion to the 2026–27 V.League 1, Việt Yên Stadium went through several upgrades, including the construction of a 5,000 capacity temporarily stand to expand the stadium to 12,500 seats, in order to fully meet the professional competition standards of the V.League 1.